Best Amazon Holiday Deals on Smart TVs, Apple, UGG, & More

 - Portable Mobile Laptop Desk for $60 (originally $100)

-- JOOLA Midsize Compact Ping Pong Table Great for Small Spaces and Apartments for $136 (originally $170)
+- JOOLA Midsize Compact Ping Pong Table Great for Small Spaces and Apartments for $170

 - YnM Weighted Blanket for $49.90 (originally $79.90)